ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## Architecture of deployed application

+The class diagram below shows how the architecture of _Chirp!_ looks when deployed.
+It is a client-server application where clients connect to a webservice through HTTP.
+All of the HTTP GET/POST requests are then handled by Azure App Service using an SQLite database.
 ![Illustration of the _Chirp!_ deployment as a UML package diagram.](images/deployment-diagram.png)

 ## User activities

 The illustration below shows two user journeys.
-The first one shows the journey of an unauthorized user, and the second one shows what becomes available when the user has logged in (is authorized).
+The first one shows the journey of an unauthorized user, and the second one shows what becomes available when the user has logged in/is authorized.
 ![Illustration of _Chirp!_ user activities as a UML activity diagram.](images/user_activities.png)

 ## Sequence of functionality/calls trough _Chirp!_